rosshadden/thesis/06-analysis.md

 After that point, the connection remains open and may be used indefinitely.
 The stream workflow therefore only requires $2$ requests to a web server.
 One request is made for the initial page endpoint, and one is made to establish a WebSocket connection.
-As there are still the $n + 1$ responses present in the AJAX workflow as well as one for the WebSocket connection, there are a total of $n + 2$ responses, and thus $n + 4$ total data transmissions.
+As there are still the $n + 1$ responses present in the AJAX workflow as well as one response for the WebSocket connection, there are a total of $n + 2$ responses, and thus $n + 4$ total data transmissions.

-The [server](#server) process effectively limits those numbers down to $1$ request and $1$ response, however there are inherent problems with pursuing such an extreme as well.
+The [server](#server) process effectively limits those numbers down to one request and one response, however there are inherent problems with pursuing such a low extreme as well.
 Most notably, users are presented with a functionless blank page until the response is received.